RyanBayne/TwitchPress/wp-content/plugins/twitchpress-um-extension/readme.txt

 No special upgrade instructions this time.

 == Changelog ==
+= 1.2.4 NOT RELEASED =
+* DEV - Added new action for twitchpress_manualsubsync which sets role after visitor runs manual Twitch sub data sync.

 = 1.2.3 =
 * FIX - Corrected use of add_actions() which should be add_action().